 In dualism, the independent nature of consciousness is unseen.
 And its source is unknown unless the divinity factor is contemplated giving soul to the object such as humans or animals.
 The moment the object is unplugged consciousness disappears or might be expired.

-In the second theory, consciousness is already a built-in occurrence in the constituents of a matter.
+The second theory is called materialism.
+Here the consciousness is already a built-in occurrence in the constituents of a matter.
 That means every single particle, even the tiniest one, has an inherent awareness caused by consciousness.
 But the residing of consciousness in them is a very basic or simple structure.
 The latter is so elementary that it can’t be imagined as consciousness.

 It is only when these particles come together thru some complex process, which may include neurochemistry, that together they constitute the realized consciousness such as human instinct.

 Consciousness is thus created out of dormant or “non-conscious” materials present in physical matter.
 The materials are the small fragments of an object or its composing molecules along with their atomic and sub-atomic particles.
-This theory is called materialism; meaning created out of materials.
+The theory is called materialism because it is created out of materials.

 However, believing all things have conscious quality, the term materialism has been replaced and is widely known and accepted as panpsychism.
 It is derived from two Greek words “pan” meaning “all,” and psyche means soul or mind.
 Nonetheless, to meet human conclusion panpsychism involves the construction of consciousness to the level when it can be humanly realized.